EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

         results_smy.loc[len(results_smy)] = [weights, n_neighbors, CV_mean_score, CV_std_score, Test_score]
 ```

-When we plot these scores we find these patterns.
+Plotting these scores show some interesting patterns.

 1. Indeed *distance* weights perform better than *uniform* weights for all number of neighbors
 2. F1 rises quickly from 1 to 5 neighbors and slowly decreases with increasing neighbors.